Omo Valley People

 The main draw of the park is the abundant wildlife with 300 species of bird and 78 known mammal species, including the endemic Nyala antelopes, Menelik bushbucks, and the Ethiopian wolf which is the world’s rarest canid.
 Despite its rarity visitors are almost always guaranteed a sighting.
 The most popular way of exploring the Bale Mountains National Park is by foot.
 There are plenty of trekking opportunities in the park ranging from one to seven days and the trails are not too demanding, following well-trodden paths at altitude ranges between 2,800-4,300 meters, with the frequent sighting of birds and wildlife.

-Ethiopia Wondo Genet Tour:
+Ethiopia Wondo Genet Safari Tour:

 Once a recreational get-away for the royal family, the resort town of Wondo Genet is best known for its hot springs and surrounding lush forests.
 The name Wondo Genet aptly translates to Green Heaven, about the rich woodlands, wildlife, birdlife, and water sources in the area.

-Dinsho Village-Ethiopia Tour
+Dinsho Village-Ethiopia Safari Tour

 The rural village of Dinsho in south-central Ethiopia is the gateway for excursions to Bale Mountains National Park with the park headquarters located in the town.

-Ethiopia Arba Minch Tour:
+Ethiopia Arba Minch Safari Tour:

 Bordered by the lush mountains of the Great Rift Valley and home to two of Ethiopia’s largest Rift Valley lakes, Arba Minch is a lovely stop on the southern circuit.
-The university town is known for its abundance of tropical fruits, excellent fish market, and for being the gateway to Nechisar National Park.
+The university town is known for its abundance of tropical fruits, excellent fish market, and being the gateway to Nechisar National Park.
 The park spans the narrow and mountainous stretch of land (referred to as “the Bridge of God”) that separates Lake Chamo in the south from lake Abaya in the north.
 The park is ranked as one of the most scenic in East Africa, notable for its diverse terrestrial habitats ranging from open savannah and acacia woodland to thick bush and shoreline forests.

-Lake Chamo- Ethiopia Tour:
+Lake Chamo- Ethiopia Safari Tour:

 Lake Chamo is located in the mountainous and verdant landscapes of Ethiopia’s Rift Valley, just south of Lake Abaya and the city of Arba Minch.
 The lake’s northern shores lie in Nechisar National Park contributing to the stunning panoramic views of open savannah plains and soaring mountain ranges.
 Besides wildlife like catfish, Nile perch, and some hippos, the main showstopper at Chamo Lake is the large population of Nile Crocodiles.
 Visitors can get a close look at these impressive reptiles (some measure over 6 meters long!) on a boat trip (2-3 hours) to Crocodile Market, a stretch of sand where the crocodiles like to bask in the warm sun.

-Yabelo- Ethiopia Tour
+Yabelo- Ethiopia Safari Tour

 The small town of Yabelo in southern Ethiopia is the capital of the Borana people.
 Travelers rarely visit the town itself but use it as a base for excursions to Borana National Park - Yabelo Wildlife Sanctuary.
-Created to protect Ethiopia’s endemic Swayne’s hartebeest, the 2,496 square kilometer wildlife sanctuary now draws keen birders hoping to catch a glimpse of the rare Stresemann’s bush crow and white-tailed swallow, both endemic to the country and only to be found within a few kilometer radius of Yabelo.
+Created to protect Ethiopia’s endemic Swayne’s hartebeest, the 2,496 square kilometer wildlife sanctuary now draws keen birders hoping to catch a glimpse of the rare Stresemann’s bush crow and white-tailed swallow, both endemic to the country and only to be found within a few kilometer radii of Yabelo.

 On the border between Ethiopia and Kenya, a black volcanic lake spans the inside of the crater El Sod.
-For centuries, the Borana people have harvested high-quality salt from its depths, drawn up by abled bodied men and later sold across East Africa.
+For centuries, the Borana people have harvested high-quality salt from its depths, drawn up by able-bodied men and later sold across East Africa.
 The crater’s Amharic name is suitably Chew Bet, meaning “salt house”.
 The lake is a fascinating geological attraction situated in a stunning setting, offering beautiful views for those who are up for a strenuous hike.
 The trail follows well-trodden paths frequented by caravans of mules carrying the precious salt in their cargo.
 Hiking from the rim down to the lake takes roughly 3 hours round trip.

 The Singing Wells in Borana land is a sight (and sound!) to behold.
 The pastoralist Borana people live in dry regions where water is a scarce commodity.
 For the livestock and people to survive during the dry season the Borana must dig deep wells (sometimes up to 30 meters) and perform the very dangerous work of bringing the water up manually with the aid of buckets.
 They are known as singing wells because when the Borana fetch the water they form a human chain on the lowered ladders and pass up buckets between them, all the while singing to keep the rhythm.